-Due to its limited number of employees, Salarius' operations could be significantly and disproportionately impacted if any of its personnel were to test positive for COVID-19.
+Due to our limited number of employees, our operations could be significantly and disproportionately impacted if any of our personnel were to test positive for COVID-19.

-Salarius is a small company with a limited number of employees performing multiple tasks each.
-Salarius is also highly dependent on David J. Arthur, its president and chief executive officer, the loss of whose services may adversely impact the achievement of its objectives.
-There is currently a shortage of highly qualified personnel in Salarius' industry, which is likely to continue.
-Additionally, this shortage of highly qualified personnel is particularly acute in the area where Salarius is located.
-If any of Salarius' personnel were to test positive for COVID-19, it would likely significantly impair Salarius' operations.
-The loss of services of any of Salarius' personnel, including Mr. Arthur, particularly for an extended period due to COVID-19 or otherwise, would likely impede the progress of Salarius' research, development, and commercialization objectives and would negatively impact Salarius' ability to succeed in its product development strategy.
+We are a small company with a limited number of employees performing multiple tasks each.
+We are also highly dependent on David J. Arthur, our president and chief executive officer, the loss of whose services may adversely impact the achievement of our objectives.
+There is currently a shortage of highly qualified personnel in our industry, which is likely to continue.
+Additionally, this shortage of highly qualified personnel is particularly acute in the area where our headquarter is located.
+If any of our personnel were to test positive for COVID-19, it would likely significantly impair our operations.
+The loss of services of any of our personnel, including Mr. Arthur, particularly for an extended period due to COVID-19 or otherwise, would likely impede the progress of our research, development, and commercialization objectives and would negatively impact our ability to succeed in our product development strategy.